Quantifying the homology of periodic cell complexes: The Mayer-Vietoris Spectral Sequence

 The Mayer-Vietoris spectral sequence is so named because it generalises the standard exact sequence to covers with more than two elements.
-We can determine the homology of $K$ from the diagonals of $E^\infty$ or even from the total complex.
-The simplest possible scenario is when $\U=\{A,B\}$, $K = A \cup B$, and $\nerve = \{A, B, A \cap B \}$.
+We can determine the homology of $K$ from the diagonals of $E^\infty$.
+The simplest non-trivial scenario is when $\U=\{A,B\}$, $K = A \cup B$, and $\nerve = \{A, B, A \cap B \}$.
 The standard Mayer-Vietoris exact sequence is

 The blow-up complex has just two columns of chain complexes $E^0_{0,\bullet}$ and $E^0_{1,\bullet}$ and the spectral sequence will converge on the second page.
-To see this, we note $E^1_{0,q} = H_q(A)\bigoplus H_q(B)$ and $E^1_{1,q} = H_q(A\cap B)$.
-We may then identify the kernel and image of $\D^1:E^1_{1,q}\to E^1_{0,q}$ as the kernel and image (resp.) of the map $H_q(A\cap B)\xrightarrow{(i^*,j^*)}H_q(A)\bigoplus H_q(B)$ in the exact sequence.
+To see this, we note $E^1_{0,q} = H_q(A)\oplus H_q(B)$ and $E^1_{1,q} = H_q(A\cap B)$.
+We may then identify the kernel and image of $\D^1:E^1_{1,q}\to E^1_{0,q}$ as the kernel and image (resp.) of the map $H_q(A\cap B)\xrightarrow{(i^*,j^*)}H_q(A)\oplus H_q(B)$ in the exact sequence.
 And from the exact sequence we determine the homology of $K$ by